-Review Medications If You’re Hospitalized
+Review Medications If You’re in the Hospital

 Look Out For Inappropriate Medications

 Experts from the American Geriatrics Society (AGS) suggest that there are certain medications that may be inappropriate for older adults to take.
 Therefore, in many cases, older adults should avoid them or use them with caution.
-Whenever you or an older adult in your care is prescribed a new medication, ask why it’s being prescribed and if it is an appropriate medication for you and your condition.
+Whenever you or an older adult in your care is prescribed a new medication, ask why it’s being prescribed and if it is an appropriate medication for your age and your condition.

 If a medication you are taking is listed in the AGS Beers Criteria, talk to your healthcare provider.
-Ask if there might be a safer or more effective alternative.
+Ask if there might be a safer alternative.
 Keep in mind that if a medication you take is on the AGS Beers Criteria, it still may be a reasonable choice for you.
-The way you respond to a medication or medications can differ from the way other people respond to it.
+The way you respond to a medication can differ from the way other people respond to it.
 Medications included in the AGS Beers Criteria are “potentially inappropriate,” but can be reasonable choices for some older adults.